rigetti/pyquil/docs/source/qvm.rst

 will be able to run on the QPU and visa-versa.
 Since :py:class:`~pyquil.api.QuantumComputer` is built on the ``QAM`` abstract class, its methods will also work for both QAM implementations.

-This makes the QVM is a powerful tool for testing quantum programs before executing them on the QPU.
+This makes the QVM a powerful tool for testing quantum programs before executing them on the QPU.

 .. code:: python